-The equity method of accounting refers to the accounting treatment for one entity’s partial ownership in another entity when the entity making the investment is able to influence the operating or financial decisions of the investee.
+The equity method of accounting, sometimes referred to as “equity accounting,” is the accounting treatment for one entity’s partial ownership in another entity when the entity making the investment is able to influence the operating or financial decisions of the investee.
 Oftentimes an organization may want to invest in a company but not own it completely.
 These partial ownerships can benefit organizations for a variety of reasons:

 - The investing company is simply looking for a lucrative investment

 - Two or more companies have a similar goal and want to diversify their risk and costs

 - The investment entity was previously a wholly-owned subsidiary that the organization now wants to partially sell